ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![emptytoolchainrepo](https://cloud.githubusercontent.com/assets/19173079/24822196/f5efc100-1bb8-11e7-903f-c3562598f2b2.jpg)

-This example uses the Quick setup option.
+Here we'll use the Quick setup option.
 Click Set up in Desktop.
 Allow GitHub desktop to open the link, and select an empty directory as the location for your new local repo.
 You now have a directory named the same as your app with nothing except the .git directory inside.
 In this